RuanCosta-Jitterbit/webappsnap/README.md

 These contain an option to select an element to find its selector and compare it with that defined in the `dashboards-pmmX.json` file.

 Where possible, use keyboard shortcuts to interact with the UI rather than hunting for selectors (use `press` instead of `click`).
+(On PMM, press `h` to see Grafana's built-in keyboard shortcuts.)

 Ask developers to allocate static names to frequently used elements.
 (This is already done occasionally with the `data-qa` ID, some of which are used by this tool.)